eblio/notif/README.md

 * Drag and drop it in your resources folder ;
 * Add ```start notif``` into you ```server.cfg```.
 ## How to use
-* In the chat type /me followed by your action
+* Use the export below :
 ```lua
 exports.notif:SendNotification({
 	text = "Test text.",